DiogoAMFerreira/tailwind-course/README.md

 ## Tailwind responsive classes and state classes

 Tailwind has conditional class naming for breakpoints as well as states such as hover, focus, etc.

+## Spacing

+On chapter 3 there's a list of tailwind classes and their correspondent spacings